i2Nav-WHU/KF-GINS/README.md

 ### 1.3 Compile under Linux

-We recommend you use g++ complier of Ubuntu18.04 or Ubuntu20.04 to compile KF-GINS.
+We recommend you use g++ compiler of Ubuntu18.04 or Ubuntu20.04 to compile KF-GINS.
 You should install the build-essential libraries following the commonds:
 ```shell
 sudo apt-get install cmake
 sudo apt-get install build-essential